-• The FRDC also collaborated with other RDCs on a wide range of functions, including benefit-cost analyses (See 2008-09), communications, common project agreements, comparable approaches to risk management, and cost efficiencies.
+• The FRDC also collaborated with other RDCs on a wide range of functions, including benefit-cost analyses (See 2008-09: People development ramped up), communications, common project agreements, comparable approaches to risk management, and cost efficiencies.

 [Such collaboration continues.
 Reviews relating to RDCs have also recommended that the RDCs combine their back office functions.]